cosmos72/stmx/README.md

 - `AFTER-COMMIT` is another macro that registers Lisp forms to be executed later, but in this case they are executed immediately after the transaction has been successfully committed.
-  It can be useful to notify some subsystem that for any reason cannot call (retry) to be informed of changes in transactional memory - for example because it is some existing code that one does not wish to modify.
+  It can be useful to notify some subsystem that for any reason cannot call `(retry)` to be informed of changes in transactional memory - for example because it is some existing code that one does not wish to modify.

   In this case, the transaction is already committed when the forms registered with AFTER-COMMIT run, and (since STMX 1.3.2) the forms are executed *outside* any transaction.
 There are some limitations on what the forms can do:

-  - If the forms signal an error when executed, the error is propagated to the caller, forms registered later with AFTER-COMMIT are not executed, but the transaction stays committed.
+  - If the forms signal an error when executed, the error is propagated to the caller, forms registered later with AFTER-COMMIT are not executed, but the transaction remains committed.

-  - The forms are not executed inside a transaction: while it is certainly possible to explicitly run an `(atomic)` block from them, doing so would defeat the purpose of AFTER-COMMIT and it may also cause a significant performance penalty.
+  - The forms are not executed inside a transaction: while it is certainly possible to explicitly run an `(atomic)` block from them, doing so would probably defeat the purpose of AFTER-COMMIT and it may also cause a significant performance penalty.

 - `CALL-BEFORE-COMMIT` is the function version of `BEFORE-COMMIT`: it accepts a single function and registers it to be executed before the transaction tries to commit.

 - `CALL-AFTER-COMMIT` is the function version of `AFTER-COMMIT`: it accepts a single function and registers it to be executed after the transaction has been successfully committed.

 - `TVAR` is the class implementing transactional memory behind the scenes.
    It is used internally by slots of transactional classes, but can also be used directly.
-All its functions and methods work both inside and outside transactions (remember that using transactional memory outside transactions is only intended for **debugging** purposes).
-Functions and methods:
+Except if specified, all its functions and methods work both inside and outside transactions (remember that using transactional memory outside transactions is only intended for **debugging** purposes).
+Functions and
+   methods:
    - `(tvar [initial-value])` Create a new TVAR, optionally bound to a value.
    - `($ var)` Get the value of VAR.
 Signals an error if VAR is not bound to any value.
    - `(setf ($ var) value)` Store VALUE into VAR.
    - `(bound-$? var)` Return true if VAR is bound to some value.
    - `(unbind-$ var)` Unbind VAR from its value.
    - `(value-of var)` getter method, equivalent to `($ var)`
    - `(setf (value-of var) value)` setter method, equivalent to `(setf ($ var) value)`

    For programmers that want to squeeze the last CPU cycle out of STMX, there are two more functions that work **only inside** transactions: